Last Updated on December 8, 2021 by Shaun Snapp

 The Method of Gartner’s Madness

-In one were to analyze this MQ without understanding how Gartner works, the impression is that the overall MQ is entirely insane.
+If one were to analyze this MQ without understanding how Gartner works, the impression is that the overall MQ is entirely insane.
 But looked at from another way, it makes perfect sense.
-Gartner receives around 1/3 of their income from vendors.
+Gartner receives around 1/3 of its income from vendors.
 Some of the most commonly used databases are now open source.
 However, an open-source project cannot pay Gartner anything.
 This is why Gartner cannot follow where databases are going.
 The growth is in non-RDBMS and open source.
 Therefore instead of rating PostgreSQL (that can’t pay), Gartner rates EBS (which can pay).
 The same applies to the Hadoop entries.
 Hadoop is managed as an open-source project.
-Therefore, Gartner will not rate Hadoop as a database or grouping of database components, but instead evaluate companies that charge money on top of Hadoop like Cloudera, MapR Technologies, and Pivotal.
-To Gartner, even entities that are purely consulting companies like Huawei, Transwarp, and HPE (Vertica) warrant inclusion over highly popular databases Redis or Elasticsearch, because the former entities are multinationals who can pay.
+Therefore, Gartner will not rate Hadoop as a database or grouping of database components but instead evaluate companies that charge money on top of Hadoop like Cloudera, MapR Technologies, and Pivotal.
+To Gartner, even entities that are purely consulting companies like Huawei, Transwarp, and HPE (Vertica) warrant inclusion over prevalent databases Redis or Elasticsearch because the former entities are multinationals who can pay.
 In contrast, the later entities are open source projects — but actual databases.

 Gartner’s ODMS Magic Quadrant

 Gartner has another database-oriented MQ called the ODMS MQ.
 This uses the term operational data management system.
 Reviewing the 2015 version versus the 2017 version of this MQ is instructive.

 One could go through the same exercise we just went through with the DMSA MQ that we did with the OMDS MQ.